ultimate-dominion/ultimate-dominion/packages/contracts/CONTIBUTING.md

 }
 ```

-# Stat Restrictions
+### Stat Restrictions

-Do to limited space in Mud tables stat restrictions must also be seperated from the base item stats.
+Due to limited space in Mud tables, stat restrictions must also be separated from the base item stats.

-All Items must also include a statRestrictions struct encoded with the base stats.
+All Items must also include a `statRestrictions` struct encoded with the base stats.

 ```
 struct StatRestrictionsData {